vlang/v/doc/docs.md

 println(blue)
 ```

-Global variables are not allowed, so this can be really useful.
+Global variables are not normally allowed, so this can be really useful.

+### Required module prefix

 When naming constants, `snake_case` must be used.
 In order to distinguish consts
 from local variables, the full path to consts must be specified.
 For example,